 Long-range drone versions in the marketplace these days can fly around about five miles off before their sign will get interfere with, and provided they share similar sensitive radio transmission technologies, RC helicopters can perform the same.

-The distinction with those ranges is that it is the RC pilot’s objective to have their aircraft insight to have complete control.
+The distinction with those ranges is that the RC pilot’s objective is to have their aircraft insight to have complete control.

 To get a UAV with a camera connected and onboard automation applications, there is no need to maintain it close by, so you may opt for something that may go farther.